GatorSense/MUUFLGulfport/README.md

+This repository contains:
-The MUUFL Gulfport Hyperspectral and LiDAR Data Collection Files can be downloaded here: https://www.dropbox.com/s/87o6pj9bj13vla2/MUUFLGulfportDataCollection.zip
+-The MUUFL Gulfport Hyperspectral and LiDAR Data Collection Files

-Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML can be downloaded here:  https://www.dropbox.com/s/v8eoay763bpn92s/MUUFLGulfport_Photographs.zip
+-Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML -Bullwinkle Target Detection Scoring Code
 ****
 Note:  If this data is used in any publication or presentation the following reference must be cited:
 P. Gader, A. Zare, R. Close, J. Aitken, G. Tuell, “MUUFL Gulfport Hyperspectral and LiDAR Airborne Data Set,”  University of Florida, Gainesville, FL, Tech.
 Rep. REP-2013-570, Oct.
 2013.

 If any of this scoring or detection code is used in any publication or presentation, the following reference must be cited:
 T. Glenn, A. Zare, P. Gader, D. Dranishnikov.
-(2013).
+(2016).
 Bullwinkle: Scoring Code for Sub-pixel Targets (Version 1.0) [Software].
-Available from http://engineers.missouri.edu/zarea/code/.
+Available from https://github.com/TigerSense/MUUFLGulfport/.
 ****

 This directory includes the data files for the MUUFL Gulfport Campus images, scoring and utility code, target detection algorithms, and a short demonstration script.